github/KustoSchemaTools/README.md

     * Extenal Tables
     * Continuous Exports

 The `DatabaseCleanup` will remove redundant retention and hotcache definitions.
-It will also pretty print KQL queries in functions, update policies,materialized views and continuous exports.
+It will also pretty print KQL queries in functions, update policies, materialized views and continuous exports.